Avoid holiday disasters – a guide to the perfect family holiday checklist

 Pack chargers and fully charge electronics – don’t forget the necessary adaptors!

-If you have kids flying with you on a long-haul flight, you are going to need your technology friends to help pass the time.
+If you have kids flying with you on a long-haul flight, you will need your technology friends to help pass the time.
 Make sure they are charged, so you don’t run out of battery before you get to the destination.

 Weigh your luggage